mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

 ### Overrides

-API Fuzzing provides a method to add or overide specific items in your request, for example:
+API Fuzzing provides a method to add or override specific items in your request, for example:

 - Headers
 - Cookies